 Whether you like the look or not and regardless of the lens color choice, there were two performance issues that ultimately turned me away from the Crave.

 First, there is little to no grippy surface material on the nose piece or arms.
 If I worked up any kind of sweat on my ride, I was constantly pushing the Crave back toward the top of my nose.
 Neither the nose piece or the arms are adjustable to make up for the lack of grip from these sunglasses.

 Secondly, the upper lens wicks sweat from your forehead.
 The frame is cut out between your eyebrows leaving the lens exposed there.
 And it is precisely there, and only there, that my sweat dripped onto the lens.

 My guess is that if the frames gripped my nose and head better, the opening to the lens would be far enough away from my forehead to keep the sweat out of reach.

 The POC Crave frame may fit you and stay in place better than it does on me.
-At prices hovering between USD$170 and $265, £175 and £175, €199-€226, it’s best to try them from a store where you can return it hassle-free if it doesn’t.
+At prices hovering between USD$170 and $265, £175, €199-€226, it’s best to try them from a store where you can return it hassle-free if it doesn’t.
 This link to Competitive Cyclist, one of my top-ranked stores, will give you that option.
 You can also pick them up at Tredz at a 10% discount with exclusive code ITKTDZ10 and others using this link to Know’s Shop.